hellgrenj/hulken/README.md

 hulken
 ======

-Hulken is a small tool for simple stress testing of web applications.
-It can be required and used in your code but it can also be used as a stand-alone command line tool.
+Hulken is a stress testing tool for everything speaking HTTP.
+Hulken supports multiple urls, GETs and POSTs, static and dynamic payloads, multiple agents and more.
+Hulken is highly configurable but defaults to some reasonable settings.
+Hulken works both as a library and a stand-alone command line tool. *Hulken is swedish for The Hulk*.
-When executed from the command line you get some nice output and when executed from within your code you get callbacks with stats.
-Hulken is Swedish for The Hulk.

-##Installation
-when used as a lib in your app/build script install it locally
+##Quick Examples
+###as a library:

 `npm install hulken --save`

-when used as a command line tool
-`npm install hulken -g`

-##Usage (as a library)

-When you require hulken in your node application.
 ```
 var hulken = require('hulken');